-Usually with slower lenses, we tend to see lower quality, but not here.
-Fuji has apparently dispensed with that notion.
-My guess is that they designed the 18-135 this way to make it more appealing to outdoor, adventure, and backcountry photographers, who are the target market for this lens and for the X-T1.
-A smaller and lighter lens is more appealing when you’re shooting in the outdoor, and even though the scarified speed, they didn’t sacrifice quality.
+Under most normal conditions, the 18-135 does a fantastic job and I’m really happy with its performance.
+It was clearly made with outdoor, adventure, and backcountry photographers in mind, who are the target market for this lens and for the X-T1.
 Essentially, they’ve built a solid, pro quality optic that pairs perfectly with the X-T1, although it can be used with great results on any of the X cameras.

 I didn’t want to like this lens, but now that I’ve seen what it can do, I see exactly how it will fit.
 I’ll still use my 14, my 27 and all my other XF lenses quite a bit, but if there’s a chance I’ll end up shooting in bad weather, this one’s got me covered.
 Or if I just want to go light with one lens and I know that the itty bitty 27mm pancake or the ultra wide 14mm won’t cover my long range needs, I’ll take this one.

 Since it arrived last week, the XF 18-135mm is the only lens I’ve been using.
 I don’t feel as if I’ve been missing anything, though.
 I haven’t felt limited with my creativity and I’ve been happy with all of the images I’ve shot.
 (Here is another sample of landscape images shot with this lens, and here are some snow biking shots shot with the 18-135 as well.)

 What more can I ask of a lens?